Uncovering The History of Our Stained Glass Windows

 After the parish was closed, and wishing to keep the history of the St. Thomas the Apostle alive, Fr.
 Paul was able to obtain some of the windows.
 He drafted many into service to find a way to use the windows at Fatima.
 Many of our parishioners worked diligently to repair and then create the light boxes to place the windows into.
 With love and commitment they dedicated themselves and their talents to seeing this project to completion.
 Among the many who worked on the windows were Jim Podzikowski and Aaron Chateau as well as the following men who have passed away: Frank Czarnecki, Michael Palcyznski, Art Lowry, Joe Rappazini, and Frank Gosztyla.

-Recently, with the closing of St. Dennis in Royal Oak, Fr.
+After the closing of St. Dennis in Royal Oak, Fr.
 Paul was able to obtain four more windows originally from St. Thomas the Apostle.
 The windows represent the Four Evangelists.
-Thanks to Aaron Chateau, John Armstrong and Page Engbarth for their hard work on the newest additions to our worship space.
+Thanks to Aaron Chateau, John Armstrong and others for their hard work on the newest additions to our worship space.

 Sadly, St. Thomas the Apostle Church was demolished shortly after it closed and many of the men who worked on these beautiful windows are now of Beloved Memory.
 However, St. Thomas the Apostle Church and these men live on in these windows and in our hearts.
 They are a rich part of the history of the Church in Detroit, our history and truly help to beautify and enhance the worship environment at Fatima Church.